What Drone Motor Sizes Do I Need for My FPV?

 2.5”: These drones almost always use 2s and 3s so for a build of this spec, larger motors must be used such as xx03 to xx04 such as a 1203, 1403 or 1104 and similar sizes.
 The recommended KV would be anywhere from 10,000 to 14,000 on 2s and 6,000 to 10,000 on 3s.
 The lower KV MEPS 1103 motor is a great option for 3s power.

-Best Brushless Motor Sizes for Freestyle Drones:
+Best Motor Sizes for Freestyle&Racing Flight:

-Micro Sized Drones:
+Small Sized Drones:

 3”: This is where drones start to leave the micro class as they grow larger and much more powerful.
 These drones commonly run on 3s-4s batteries and use larger motors.
-The recommended motor size would be something like an xx04 motor such as an 1104, 1204 or 1304 motor.
+The recommended drone motor size would be something like an xx04, such as an 1104, 1204 or 1304 motor.
 For 3s, the recommended KV would be anything from 4,000 and 7,000 and for 4s anything from 3,000 to 6,000 should provide plenty of power for this class.

 3.5”: This class of drones is the limit for a micro and these drones commonly use 4s-6s batteries.
-For motor size, the recommended size for this class of large micros is xx04 motors, such as 1404,1504 and similar sizes.
+For drone motor size, the recommended size for this class of large micros is xx04 motors, such as 1404,1504 and similar sizes.
 The recommended KV for 4s is 3,500 to 5,000 and for 6s, the recommended KV would be ranging from 2,500 to 4,500.
-The MEPS 1404 motors would be a great choice with a build of this size for motor.
+The MEPS 1404 motors would be a great choice with a build of this size for drone motor.

 meps-fpv-drones